Is Soy Milk Safe During Pregnancy? (Updated 2026 Guide)

 Is soy milk ok to drink while pregnant?

-Yes, soy milk is safe and beneficial during pregnancy.
-It provides high quality plant protein, calcium, vitamin D, and iron all essential nutrients for fetal development.
-Commercial soy milk has been consumed safely for decades by pregnant women worldwide.
-Our analysis of 373 soy milk products shows 95% earn A or B+ safety grades, indicating they're free from concerning ingredients.
+Yes, soy milk is safe to drink during pregnancy.
+It provides protein, calcium, vitamin D, and iron all important nutrients for fetal development.
+Soy has been recognized as safe for pregnant women for decades.
+Most commercial soy milk products receive A or B+ pregnancy safety grades.
+Stick to 1-2 servings per day and choose fortified, unsweetened varieties for the best nutritional profile.

 What milk can you not drink when pregnant?